-- 5.4.9 Seabed debris identified by the pre-lay survey (for example scrap trawler warps or ships' crane wires that may have been jettisoned by vessels onto the seabed etc) can be detrimental to the trenching or burial tool.
-Therefore, before the start of cable laying operations the cable route will be cleared of any obstruction identified during the survey by the use of a pre-lay grapnel run (PLGR) and route clearance. - 5.4.10 A specialised vessel will be mobilised together with any required survey and positioning equipment, and grapnel assembly (see Figure 5.14).
-The grapnel rig will be set-up to accommodate any change in soil conditions covering the entire array cable routes.
-The PLGR vessel tows grapnel rig along the centreline of the cable route until it encounters debris.
-The tow winch is fitted with a strain gauge which will detect the rise in tension as an object is hooked.
+- 5.5.9 Seabed debris or features (for example scrap trawler warps or ships' crane wires that may have been jettisoned by vessels onto the seabed etc.) can be detrimental to the trenching or burial tool.
+Therefore, after boulder clearance and before the start of cable laying operations the cable route will be cleared of any remaining obstructions by undertaking a pre-lay grapnel run (PLGR). - 5.5.10 A specialised vessel will be mobilised together with any required survey and positioning equipment, and grapnel assembly (see Figure 5.13).
+The grapnel rig will be set-up to accommodate any change in soil conditions covering the entire array cable routes. - 5.5.11 The PLGR vessel will tow the grapnel rig along the centreline of the cable route with a tolerance of +/- 5m giving a 10m corridor..
 Any debris encountered will be recovered to the deck of the vessel for appropriate licensed disposal ashore.

-Figure 5.14 - Example of a grapnel that may be used for the PLGR
+Figure 5.13 - Example of a grapnel that may be used for the PLGR